 Also, the Key West Film Festival takes place in the middle of November.

-This multi-day festival attracts film fanatics from all over the country and is dedicated to displaying Florida’s filmmaking talent.
+This multi-day festival attracts film fanatics from all over the country and is dedicated to displaying Florida’s filmmaking talent, with talks from actors, producers, and more.

 Key West is also a great place to spend Thanksgiving day.
 You can rent a catamaran and set sail all day to enjoy the ocean and indulge in a special holiday meal.

 Be sure to book a sunset sail here.
-Why fight the crowds in Mallory Square at sunset when you can enjoy a full bar, live music and hors-d’oeuvres for the show?
+Why fight the crowds in Mallory Square at sunset when you can enjoy a full bar, live music, and hors d’oeuvres for the show?

 Check price and availability of the sunset sail in Key West here.